kromka-chleba/perfect_city_mirror/doc/Perfect_City_Design_Guide.md

 ### 3.1 Sebastian (Seba)

 Theme: "Like a dream about another person's life.
-Who am I even, is this where I belong?"
+Who even am I, is this where I belong?"

 Seba is a man who freshly entered adulthood, a Polish wigga with